 - Safe and affordable at less than $50

 Safety & Sanity

 Hold on, wait, you might be thinking.
 You just told me not to buy a luxury car, er, grinder.
 What gives?

-Well, just hear us out as there are host of other factors to consider when going from blades to burrs, especially with regard to automatic or electricity-dependent kitchen gadgets.
+Well, just hear us out as there is a host of other factors to consider when going from blades to burrs, especially with regard to automatic or electricity-dependent kitchen gadgets.